neilthaker07/cmpe202-irobot/WEEK_5_MEETING.md

 Purvesh: Worked on implementing power up features in the game where speed of the ball is increased for a certain amount of time and multiple balls will be simultaneously in play until a player looses all the live balls.

-Rahil: Integrated collision detection component of the game.
+Rahil: Integrated collision detection component of the game, added limit of powerups per level and new level on completion.

 ### What is the team going to do next week?